materiaraiding/materiaraiding-old/_ultimate/fru.md

 Shiva will then cast either:

-**Twin Stillness** and say **"In Stillness, freeze"**, which is a 270 degree cleave that covers the entire arena in front of her
+**Twin Stillness** and say, **"In Stillness, freeze"**, which is a 270 degree cleave that covers the entire arena in front of her.

-or
+OR

-**Twin Silence** and say **"Sink into Silence"**, which is a small cleave that covers the wedge of arena behind her.
+**Twin Silence** and say, **"Sink into Silence"**, which is a small cleave that covers the wedge of arena behind her.

 Immediately after she will cast the opposite, requiring players to slide across the arena into the opposite safe spot.

 {: .warning }
 > This snapshot for the second cleave is INCREDIBLY unforgiving.
-I recommend watching your emnity list and sliding the second you see the first cast finish.
+I recommend watching your enmity list and sliding the second you see the first cast finish.

-Immediately following this Shiva will become targetable, appearing back in the arena's center and the ice floor will dissappear
+Immediately following this Shiva will become targetable, appearing back in the arena's centre and the ice floor will disappear.

 She will then cast a heavy hitting line stack, **Hallowed Ray**, before casting: